unicode-org/icu4x-docs/README.md

 ## 👀 Want to learn more?

 Check out [Starlight’s docs](https://starlight.astro.build/), read [the Astro documentation](https://docs.astro.build), or jump into the [Astro Discord server](https://astro.build/chat).

+## Copyright & Licenses

+Copyright © 2020-2025 Unicode, Inc. Unicode and the Unicode Logo are registered trademarks of Unicode, Inc. in the United States and other countries.

+To contribute to a Unicode Consortium repository, a Contributor License Agreement (CLA) is required.
+See [CONTRIBUTING.md](https://github.com/unicode-org/.github/blob/main/.github/CONTRIBUTING.md) for more information.

+The contents of this repository are governed by the Unicode [Terms of Use](https://www.unicode.org/copyright.html) and are released under [LICENSE](./LICENSE).